Google's wearable Glass gadget: cool or creepy?

 By Alexei Oreskovic

-SAN FRANCISCO Google staged four discussions expounding on the finer points of its "Glass" wearable computer during this week's developer conference.
+SAN FRANCISCO, May 18 Google staged four discussions expounding on the finer points of its "Glass" wearable computer during this week's developer conference.
 Missing from the agenda, however, was a session on etiquette when using the recording-capable gadget, which some attendees faithfully wore everywhere - including to the crowded bathrooms.

 Google Glass, a cross between a mobile computer and eyeglasses that can both record video and surf the Internet, is now available to a select few but is already among the year's most buzz-worthy new gadgets.
 The device has geeks all aflutter but is unnerving everyone from lawmakers to casino operators worried about the potential for hitherto unimagined privacy and policy violations.